April 16, 2025

 We are committed to providing the best training in atmospheric science in the UK.
 Our training programme is research-led and delivered by experts, allowing you to master the fundamentals and refine practical skills and techniques.

-We are seeking to appoint an Aviation Assurance Manager to join our team at the FAAM Airborne Laboratory in Cranfield.
+We are seeking to appoint a Research Scientist to join our team at the University of Reading.

-We are seeking to appoint an Operations, Administration and Project Support Officer to join our team at the University of Leeds.
+We are looking for a research scientist to join our team at the University of Reading.

 We promote equality, celebrate diversity and maintain a working environment where staff feel they can bring their whole self to the workplace and to their work.